xvik/gradle-github-info-plugin/README.md

 * Supports plugins:
     - `maven-publish` configure published pom sections (including license section)
-    - `com.jfrog.bintray` configure bintray package info
     - `plugin-publish` configure gradle plugin links
-* Conventional github links may be used directly to configre other plugins manually through `github` object (e.g. `github.site`)
+* Conventional github links may be used directly to configure other plugins manually through `github` object (e.g. `github.site`)
+* In multi-module project always configures defaults from the root project

 You can use it with [java-lib plugin](https://github.com/xvik/gradle-java-lib-plugin) to remove more configuration boilerplate for java or groovy library or gradle plugin.